Sludovic/ComposerManualInstallWinXP-/README.md

 It's only a step by step installation for *composer* and for project who already use *composer* to install dependencies.

+ONLY the Application Data directory is WINXP specific and the URL to install *composer* You can change to *http* if not working

 **Manual Install**

 **1/ Check if php can be used in command line**